-ASICs are often thought to be only applicable to high production volume applications but, by combining expertise in design with modern foundry manufacturing technology, they have become a cost effective alternative to traditional electronic circuits in a wide spectrum of products ranging from consumer electronics to medical, sensor interfaces and instrumentation.
+ASICs are often thought to be only applicable to high production volume applications.
+However by combining expertise in custom IC design with modern foundry processes, they have become a differentiative technology compared to traditional discrete ICs and components in a wide spectrum of products, ranging from consumer electronics to medical and automotive and industrial sensor interfaces.
 One of the fastest growing application areas is that of industrial control systems.

 One of the first areas of industrial control to adopt mixed signal ASICs was motor controllers, allowing low cost variable speed drive systems to be developed.
 They include functionality for current sensing, control of the motor, encoders to sense the position and speed of the motor, and communications interfaces that enable the motor control logic to link to other parts of system.
 Variable speed drive systems optimise the speed of a motor to the duty required and are widely used to control pumps to give a constant head or constant flow.
 They have replaced flow control valves in many bulk flow applications like water distribution giving improved efficiency and reducing carbon footprints.

 Smart meters provide a remote read-out of consumption information in real time and allow utilities and consumers to better track usage.
-ASICs are used to measure voltage and current conditions, interface the meter to the outside environment by a variety of RF communications standards with the added functionality of GPS to allow for time and location measurements.
+ASICs are used to measure voltage and current conditions and to interface the meter to the outside environment by a variety of RF communications.

 Linear and Rotary Encoders